 The content of the message, including the image-to-text ratio, headers, discounts, etc.

-π¬ Check out the Blog article to learn how you can Make Your Automated Messages More Relevant with A/B Testing.
+💬 Check out the Blog article to learn how you can Make Your Automated Messages More Relevant with A/B Testing.

 Estimating the result of the test

 Finally, you will also want to understand what impact each of the paths had on the automation performance.
 After choosing the metric, you should also understand what parameters can influence the result.
-For example, the open rate is mostly determined by the subject line, pre-header, or sender's name.
+For example, the open rate is mainly determined by the subject line, pre-header, or sender's name.
 In contrast, the content of the email message determines your customers' engagement and the number of orders they place.

-After clicking on the Show stats button, you will get your workflow key conversion metrics like open, click, and sales data collected within the last 30 days directly to the automation editor.
-That will help you to make a quick decision on the best path performer and switch your automation accordingly.
-To see the lifetime performance, you will need to switch to the Reports section.
+After clicking the Show stats button, you will get your workflow key conversion metrics like open, click, and sales data collected within the last 30 days directly to the automation editor.

-Sent β number of messages sent;
+Sent — number of messages sent;

-Opened β open rate;
+Opened — open rate;

-Clicked β click-through rate;
+Clicked — click-through rate;

-Sales β sales attributed to the messages;
+Sales — sales attributed to the messages;

-Skipped β number of customers that didn't receive the message due to the channel opt-in status.
+Skipped — number of customers that didn't receive the message due to the channel opt-in status.

 Once you have enough data to decide on the best performer, you can click on the button to set one of the paths to 100%: